How to Grow Pineapple Guava (Feijoa): Cold-Hardy Tropical Fruit

 I remember being SO proud and excited when we got our first homegrown pineapple guava!

-Planting Location & Protection
+Planting Location and Sun

 Pineapple guava are not big fans of high winds, so also keep that in mind when selecting their spot.
 Planting a feijoa shrub near a wall or fence can help provide protection from the wind, along with reflected heat and added frost protection in areas with harsh cold winters.
-In a sudden extreme cold snap, you could also drape your pineapple guava shrub with a bed sheet or frost blanket to shield it.

 A pineapple guava growing amongst a fence line with various trees.
 The shrub has silvery green foliage that stands out amongst the greens and browns of its neighbors.
 When one decides to grow pineapple guava it is good to protect it from wind.